rubycoded/bakingpixel/_posts/2020/2020-07-24-apple-google-coronavirus-api-not-one-us-state-is-yet-using-it.markdown

 ---
-title: Apple/Google coronavirus API: not one US state is yet using it
+title: Apple-Google coronavirus API: not one US state is yet using it
 author: Jenxi
 layout: post
 tags: [apple,google,contact tracing]